 over the next few weeks, i intend (and i know i've said that word before but never followed through) to address some ideas regarding being gay that have been thrown in my face lately.

-i'll be pulling heavily from a gig i did at loyola this week, but also from a
+i'll be pulling heavily from a gig i did at loyola this week, but also from a blog post by a gay man that really irked me.

 ...so part 1.